 Most important aspects of non-sampling errors are considered very low.
 The bias associated with traditional survey sampling is significantly reduced (especially on the higher levels of aggregations) due to the extensive use of administrative sources.

 For statistical surveys the technical project of data processing is part of ISIS.
 This project includes a description of all logical data controls at the microdata level performed during electronic data collection.
-The electronic questionnaire and information system ISIS itself provide many arithmetic and logical checks between variables, which we distinguish between serious and informative.
-Data collection is provided by the offices of the statistical office of the SR in regions.
+The electronic questionnaire and information system ISIS itself provide many arithmetic and logical checks between variables, which are distinguished between serious and informative.
+Data collection is provided by the offices of the SOSR in regions.
 After the deadline for submission of the statistical questionnaire, the reporting units that did not respond are contacted again to fulfil their legal obligation.
 In case of serious errors in the form, this form is not accepted and with the help of experts from the regional office its correctness is ensured so that it can enter into the data processing.

 Coverage errors are very low because the completeness of the Business Register is considered to be satisfactory and high.